 Is Cannabis A Supplement Or Medicine?
-The Answer Means Everything For Access
+That Answer Matters A LOT

 If it were possible to pose cannabis as something else — maybe an herb that’s part of supplemental healthcare and not “medicine” — would the government make access to cannabis easier for the public?

 This may sound trivial.
 As Shakespeare asked, “What’s in a name?”
 But it turns out the U.S. government has a byzantine collection of laws and agencies that govern the sale and production of food and drugs, and how a product is labeled can determine how it is regulated.

 It’s worthwhile to take a closer look at how the federal government considers supplemental healthcare to determine if future cannabis products, especially those made with CBD and terpenes, could find a smoother path to market after